 “Of course.
 Aren’t you going to the museum?”

-“I decided to stay and watch you battle Brock.
+She shrugged.
+“I guess I’ll stay and watch you battle Brock.
 I beat him already, you know.
 I’m interested to see how someone with your Pokémon goes about it.”

 “Yep.
-I’ve also beaten Sabrina, Erika, and Koga.”
-She added, “But Brock was the one that convinced me to catch an Onix.”
+Erika and Koga,” she said.
+“But Brock was the one that convinced me to catch an Onix.”

 “Oh yeah, he prefers rock-type Pokémon doesn’t he?”

 “They’re also ground-types, but people tend to ignore that.
-He has a Geodude and an Onix.
-Between your Squirtle and your Butterfree, you shouldn’t have a problem.”
+He’ll probably just use a Geodude and an Onyx against you.
+You said you had a Squirtle, right?”

 A minute later, I pushed open the glass door to the gym.
 From the outside it was smaller than I had expected, and relatively inconspicuous.
 The inside was sparsely lit, so it took my eyes a few seconds to adjust.